 2. Birmingham Civil Rights Institute

-You can’t escape the city’s historical prominence in the Civil Rights movement, which is a why a visit to this museum is worthwhile.
+You can’t escape the city’s historical prominence in the Civil Rights movement, which is why a visit to this museum is worthwhile.

 BCRI’s mission is “to enlighten each generation about civil and human rights by exploring our common past and working together in the present to build a better future.”